ANSANJAY/GCP/Compute-Engine/01-Compute-Engine-VM-Instances/01-07-VMInstance-Attach-GPU/README.md

 ---
 title: Google Cloud Compute Engine – GPU Concepts
-description: Learn how GPUs are used in Compute Engine for ML, HPC, and 3D workloads, and understand supported machine families, OS images, and host maintenance behavior.
+Description: Learn how GPUs are used in Compute Engine for ML, HPC, and 3D workloads, and understand supported machine families, OS images, and host maintenance behavior.
 ---

 ## ✅ Step-by-Step Summary